solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/_index.md

 the Identity Provider for an ID token, place the ID token in a cookie on the request, and forward the request to its original destination.

 {{% notice note %}}
 The callback path must have a matching route in the VirtualService associated with the OIDC settings.
 For example, you could simply have a `/` path-prefix route which would match any callback path.
 The important part of this callback "catch all" route is that it goes through the routing filters including external auth.
-Please see the examples for Google and Dex.
+Please see the examples for Google, Dex, and Okta.
 {{% /notice %}}

 - `client_id`: This is the **client id** that you obtained when you registered your application with the identity provider.